PradeepPro/hello-world/README.md

 # hello-world
 Hello World
-THis is readme file for hellow world
+This is readme file for hello world.